-Here are my recommendations on choosing the right photo and the some techniques to get a great black an white shots.
+Here are my recommendations on choosing the right photo and some techniques to get great black and white shots.

 Choosing the right subject